maddevsio/react-madboiler/README.md

 **Note: Always try to use [async/await](https://learn.javascript.ru/async-await) syntax**

 # Environment variables
-For working with environment variables we need to use some config files:
+To work with environment variables, we need to use some config files:
 * `.env.example` - for storing examples of variables
 * `.env` - for variables